flencrypto/FLENgames-Stockgame/README.md

 - **Dark Theme**: Enhanced dark mode
 - **Neon Theme**: Bright, vibrant colors

+## 🔑 Alpha Vantage API Key

+Live market data requires a personal Alpha Vantage API key:

+1. Visit the [Alpha Vantage API portal](https://www.alphavantage.co/support/#api-key) and request a free key.
+2. Open the **Settings** tab inside the app and paste the key into the **Alpha Vantage API Key** field.
+3. Tap **Save Settings** to securely store the key in your browser's local storage.

+For the current test build, a temporary key (`8HE88K05447IY34U`) ships preloaded so the live features work immediately.
+You can replace it with your own key in **Settings**, or clear the field to restore the bundled test key.

 ## 🔒 Privacy & Security

 - All data stored locally on your device